Find out what a mortgage broker is and how to find the right one

 What is a mortgage broker?

-A mortgage broker or mortgage adviser is a specialist that helps you find the best mortgage deal to suit your financial circumstances.
+A mortgage broker or mortgage adviser is a specialist who helps you find the best mortgage deal to suit your financial circumstances.

 Although the title mortgage broker and mortgage adviser can be used interchangeably, brokers usually look at a range of mortgages from different lenders, while advisers are usually connected to a specific lender.